andlo/mycroft-skills-list-gitbook/skills/skill-repeat-interactions.MycroftAI.md

 ---
-description: Repeats recent audio transriptions and text to speech outputs
+description: This will save the most recent text to speech and speech to text Utterances to show to the user
 ---

 ### _skill-repeat-interactions.MycroftAI_
 ## Description:
-This will save the most recent text to speech and speech to text _Utterances_ to show to the user.

 ![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)